 To ensure that clients are involved in all matters relating to their case and consideration of natural justice and confidentiality requirements are met by the Department of Communities, Child Protection and Family Support division staff.

 Electronic Recording by Clients of Staff Undertaking Communities' Duties Flowchart

 The FOI Act gives every person the right to apply for access to documents held by State public sector agencies.
 Child protection workers who receive a request from a client for information in their case files should consult their team leader on the matter before releasing information.
-Written requests referring to the FOI Act must be referred to the Coordinator, Freedom of Information and Release of Information immediately.
+Written requests referring to the FOI Act must be referred to the Freedom of Information and Release of Information immediately.

 Child protection workers can refer to the application process and procedures in the following related resources:

 The Freedom of Information (FOI) team is available to provide help and advice on all aspects of FOI.
 The team is located in Corporate Information and can be contacted on (08) 9222 2555.